 In certain situations, wearers may experience blurring in their peripheral vision, especially in the early stages of acclimating to progressive lenses.

-• Progressive lenses are adaptable, but in some circumstances, specialty lenses might be a better option for perfect vision.
+- Progressive lenses are adaptable, but in some circumstances, speciality lenses might be a better option for perfect vision.

 Which Lens Will Last Longer: Progressive or Bifocal?